flaviogf/skills_matrix/README.md

 [ ] As a user I can create an account

+[ ] As a user I can log in to my account

 [ ] As a user I can update my skill points

 [ ] As an admin I can list the registered users